Gorkowski/Atmospheric_Science_Class/Classes/Homeworks/Homework_2.md

 1b.
 [5 pt] comment on and summarize the relationship between the maximum Mie extinction efficiency and the particle radius.
 How does the refractive index change this relationship?

 2a.
-[10 pt] For the three refractive indices m = 1.5 + 0.1j, m = 1.5 + 0.5j, m = 1.5 + 1.5j,  m = 2 + 1.5j.
-Create similar plots as in problem 1 but for each of the Mie efficiencies (Qext, Qsca, Qabs) as a function of particle radius (Dp = 10 nm to 1000 nm, step_size = 10 nm).
-Within the 100 nm to 5,000nm wavelength range.
+[10 pt] For the three refractive indices m = 1.5 + 0.1j, m = 1.5 + 0.5j, m = 1.5 + 1.5j,  m = 1.7 + 0.5j.
+Create similar plots as in problem 1 but for each of the Mie efficiencies (Qext, Qsca, Qabs) as a function of particle diameter (Dp = 10 nm to 1000 nm, using 100 steps).
+Within the 10 nm to 2,500nm wavelength range, 200 wavelength samples, and logW=True.

+In addition add a 1:1 line to the plot.
 I'm expecting 3 plots, one for each of the efficiencies.
+Note: This took 1 minute to run on my computer, for debugging purposes you can reduce the number of diameter steps.

 2b.
-[5 pt] comment on and summarize the relationship between the wavelength and size there maximum absorption?
+[5 pt] comment on and summarize the relationship between the wavelength and size there for these three cases?
 How does the refractive index change this relationship?
-[I might change these values after I test this problem]

 # Distribution of particles [to be updated]
 3a.
 [15 pt] For a lognormal distribution of particles calculate the wavelength of maximum extinction, scattering, and absorption coefficients (Bext, Bsac, Babs) for the following parameters.